0x7FFFFFFFFFFFFFFF/sql-docs/docs/relational-databases/system-stored-procedures/sys-sp-persistent-version-cleanup-transact-sql.md

 [!INCLUDE [SQL Server 2019, ASDB, ASDBMI](../../includes/applies-to-version/sqlserver2019-asdb-asdbmi.md)]

 Manually starts persistent version store (PVS) cleanup process, a key element of accelerated database recovery (ADR).
-This cleaner rolls back uncommitted data in the PVS from aborted transactions.
+This cleaner also removes uncommitted data in PVS from aborted transactions.

 It isn't typically necessary to start the PVS cleanup process manually using `sys.sp_persistent_version_cleanup`.
-However in some scenarios, in a known period of rest/recovery after busy OLTP activity, you might want to initiate the PVS cleanup process manually.
+However in some scenarios, you might want to initiate the PVS cleanup process manually during a known period of rest/recovery after busy OLTP activity.

 For more information about ADR, see [Accelerated database recovery](../accelerated-database-recovery-concepts.md).